 If the fireplace is not connected to outside air, or it is not in use for an extended period (summertime) then it should be in the Closed position.

-To access the outside air control lever, first remove the bottom louver trim by lifting slightly and by pulling on it (see Figure 23).
+To access the outside air control lever, first remove the bottom louver by pulling on it.